-Personality Disorders
+Personality Disorder

 Battling addiction and ready for treatment?
-Find Treatment Now

 What Is a Personality Disorder?

 Personality disorders describe a type of mental disorder characterized by firm, unhealthy patterns of thinking and behaving.
-People with personality disorders often have trouble understanding and relating to others or social situations, and symptoms may cause significant issues or limitations with work, school, and relationships.
+People with personality disorders often have trouble understanding and relating to others or social situations, and symptoms may cause significant issues or limitations with work, school, and interpersonal relationships.

 For many people with a personality disorder, their way of thinking seems natural, and they will not realize they have the condition.
 Symptoms typically manifest in someone’s teenage years or early adulthood, although some types become less noticeable during middle age.